-Peter Lynch is perhaps most famous for advising investors to "buy what you know."
+Peter Lynch is famous for advising investors to "buy what you know."
 But "knowing," for Lynch, is not simply having a favorite restaurant or store.
 In the introduction to the millennium edition of One Up on Wall Street, he writes, "Never invest in any company before you've done the homework on the company's earnings prospects, financial condition, competitive position, plans for expansion, and so forth."

 In other words, there's a lot more to "know."

 An AP headline revealed some of the driving forces behind the frenzy that pushed the Shanghai Composite Index up 130% in 2006 and 97% in 2007: "1st Time Investors Buy Up Chinese Stocks."

 Did these first-time investors truly know what they're buying?
 Here they were in their own words: "'We can still make money,' Ding [Xiurui] said. ...
 Asked what stocks she would buy, Ding said, 'I don't know.
 I'm still learning.'"